sebelga/gstore-cache/README.md

 datastore.get([key1, key2]).then(response => {
     const [entities] = response;

-    // warning: the datastore.get() method (passing multiple keys) does not garantee
+    // warning: the datastore.get() method (passing multiple keys) does not guarantee
     // the order of the returned entities.
 You will need to add some logic to sort
     // the response or use the "read" helper above that does it for you.